jrief/django-formset/docs/source/django-formset.rst

 	  ...
 	</django-formset>

-An optional attribute to this web component is ``withhold-feedback``.
+An optional attribute to this webcomponent is ``withhold-feedback``.
 By setting this to ``messages``, ``errors``, ``warnings``, ``success``, or any combination of thereof, we can withhold the feedback immediately shown after the user types into a field or whenever a field looses focus.
 When combining two or more of those values, separate them by spaces.